About the Amps dashboard¶

 Frequency: 37 per day Average runtime: 11 minutes Cost: 277 Amps |

-At a high level Amps measure the amount of compute resources that are used within the Amperity platform, such as running workflows, storing data, or segmentation, along with the amount of storage that is required to support those compute resources.
+Consumption is measured in Amps and Storage (TB).
+Amps measure the amount of compute resources that are used within the Amperity platform, such as running workflows or segmentation.
+Storage (TB) measures the storage that is required to support those compute resources, and is measured in Terabytes.

 The amount of data that is processed.